 The NEP will maintain a roster of consultants, selected according to terms of reference prepared by the NEP with no objection from the World Bank, for design verification, installation verification and spot checks to ensure installation compliance.
 Project Developers that have received performance-based grants must ensure, as stipulated in the Grant Agreement, that the NEP's independent verification consultants have access to inspect projects, including goods, works, sites and construction.
 This includes inspection of physical assets and relevant documentation.
-The NEP will follow up on any design and installation irregularities discovered through these independent verification is unsuccessful, the NEP may suspend the Project Developer from the Program.
+The NEP will follow up on any design and installation irregularities discovered through these independent verification exercises and seek remedial action.
+If the remedial action is unsuccessful, the NEP may suspend the Project Developer from the Program.